-- Spanish specialty coffees: The carajillo which is an expresso with your choice of hard liquor, Bailey’s, rum or brandy.
+- Spanish specialty coffees: The carajillo is an expresso with your choice of hard liquor, Bailey’s, rum, or brandy.
 And the Café Quixote, which is an expresso with Spanish brandy and whipped cream.

 Of course, we also have many flavors of tea if that’s your preference.

 Your sweet tooth will thank you!